 The materials must also feature strong finishes—gluing and folding, for example—to prevent spills, breaks, and leaks.
 Understand, too, that frozen foods require specialty treatments.

 Although the actual look depends on your packaging goals, paperboard supports a wide variety of decorative options.
 Print a clear logo to jump off an otherwise plain or natural-looking surface.
-Work with a printing expert who can match your colors, no matter the space.
+Work with a printing expert who can match your colors with near exact precision, no matter the space.
 Think of windowing as an opportunity to cleverly showcase your product, without sacrificing its freshness.

 Ultimately, the question of branding starts with you.
 How would you like the packaging to help boost sales?
+What does the packaging say about your values or brand narrative?
 Then your manufacturer can talk you through the options available to deliver your vision.

 Do You Offer Vendor Managed Inventory (VMI)?